-Greg Carbone, University of South Carolina; ISBN-13: 978-0-13-404136-0; Prentice Hall 2016

-For the lab manual you can also chose to order the digital copy of the book -I would stay away from rentals or used copies as I have had students mention that there were labs missing.
+Greg Carbone, University of South Carolina; ISBN-13: 978-0-13-404136-0; Prentice Hall 2016 For the lab manual you can also chose to order the digital copy of the book - I would stay away from rentals or used copies as I have had students mention that there were lab pages missing.
 I cannot provide you with copies of the missing labs.
+Make sure that you have access to the manual on the first day of classes.